-The Spine Center at Valley Neuroscience Institute brings together neurological and orthopedic surgeons who specialize in the treatment of upper back, lower back and neck injuries.
-VNI specialists evaluate and treat a number of spine conditions:
+The Spine Center at Valley Neuroscience Institute brings together neurosurgeons and orthopedic surgeons who specialize in the treatment of upper back, lower back and neck injuries.
+VNI specialists evaluate and treat many spine conditions:

 In addition, The Spine Center is one of the few medical centers in the Seattle area to offer cervical disc replacement as an alternative to spinal fusion.
 This cutting edge procedure treats symptoms such as arm pain or weakness caused by degenerative disc disease in the neck, while preserving motion in the neck.